KGUN 9NewsLocal News

 "So to find a place where you can get that support, where you can have the people that understand, makes a huge difference," she said.
 "And even if you don't need it, there's somebody here who needs you.
 And so you get to be that person who says, 'hey look, I'm 10 years out, 20 years out, I'm 30 years out, and this is what it looks like.'"

 On Sunday, October 20th, Amy and the Tucson Cancer Conquerors will be at the annual Making Strides Against Breast Cancer walk at the U of A Tech Park.
 The group be leading a warm up exercise for anyone who wants to take part.
 The event will be hosted by KGUN 9's Claire Graham.
-Check-in starts at 8am, with the walk starting at 9am.
+The walk starts at 10:15am.

 If you would like to take part, you can sign up ahead of time by clicking here.
 You'll type in Tucson, AZ as your location, and select the local event.